-Unpin and re-pin, smoothing out the fabric, keeping the outside seam flat.
-You are taking out an even amount of fabric from the front and the back.
+Unpin and re-pin, smoothing out the fabric, keeping the outside seam of the pants flat.
+Meaning take out an even amount of fabric from the front and the back.
 The pins should remain close to where you had placed them when you were standing in the pants, but now the pins form a smoother line.

 Use a hip curve, if you have one, and a marking tool to mark where your new outside seam will be.
 Use the pins as a guide for this line but you may have to stray a little away in either, or both, directions to get a smooth curve.

 Move the pins for sewing on the line.
 I placed many pins in because I really didn’t want my fabric to creep.
 Don’t worry about the pocket, IF it’s a slash pocket, you will just sew on the marked line and the pocket will be there when you’re done.
-If it’s an in-seam pocket either start taking in the leg under the pocket, sacrifice the pocket sewing it closed, or wait until I figure that out and write about it.
-For now, though, no pants with in-seam pockets.
+If it’s an in-seam pocket either start taking in the leg under the pocket or sacrifice the pocket by sewing it closed.
+(Sorry)

-Bring the marked line down the leg as far as you had to pin out fabric.
-At that point it may take a couple inches more to gracefully run your new line into the original seam.
+Bring the marked line down the leg as far down as you had to pin out the fabric.
+At that point, it may take a couple inches more to gracefully run your new line into the original seam.
 You want a line with a smooth curve over the hip and easy transition into the lower leg.
 Nothing jarring or jagged.

 Start sewing on the original seam line and gently ease off and onto your new marked line.